GLOBAL MARKETS-Recessions risks knock stocks, speculators drawn back to yen

 Microsoft's announcement of 10,000 layoffs and hawkish comments from Cleveland Fed President Loretta Mester and St. Louis Fed President James Bullard added to the gloom, with both Fed officials expecting U.S. interest rates above 5% this year.

-The euro EUR=EBS was under gentle pressure at $1.1078 and the New Zealand dollar NZD=D3 wobbled slightly lower on news of Prime Minister Jacinda Ardern's surprise resignation.
+The euro EUR=EBS was under gentle pressure at $1.1078 and the New Zealand dollar NZD=D3 took news of Prime Minister Jacinda Ardern's surprise resignation in its stride, but was pressured by broader dollar buying to last sit 0.5% lower.

 Minutes from last month's European Central Bank meeting are due later on Thursday, as is an appearance from ECB President Christine Lagarde at the World Economic Forum in Davos.